702 Edgebrook Drive

 There are local recyclers that will accept your old electronics for drop off throughout the year.
 (As of October 2017, Best Buy will accept most TVs for recycling for a $25 fee) Please click on the following link for more information about where to recycle electronics year-round: Where Do I Recycle Unwanted Electronics?

-At the bi-annual collection events, there is a 2 TV limit per person; all sizes, types, & models of TV’s will be accepted.
+At the bi-annual collection events, there is a 2 TV limit per person; all sizes, types, & models of TV’s will be accepted, including CRT tube TV’s.
 There is a 10-item total limit; click here to view the accepted & non-accepted items.

 City staff will continue to work with our government partners to find alternative methods and locations for recycling electronics (specifically TVs) and other items.
 Any questions can be directed to Nichole Millage at 217.403.4780.